 Do you believe in magic?
 Have you always dreamt of being a tech wizard, conjuring up impossible realities?
 Well, think of dBs Berlin as your wand and our new visual effects course as your real-life grimoire.
-Our much-anticipated Visual FX & Animation Certificate kicks off in September – an action-packed year of visual trickery and moving magic spells, with juuuust a bit of work mixed in there too.
+Our much-anticipated Visual Effects courses kick off in September – an action-packed programme of visual trickery and moving magic spells, with juuuust a bit of work mixed in there too.

 From day one, our students will pick up industry-standard tools, collaborate on a stunning variety of projects with like-minded filmmakers, and walk away with a bulging portfolio of original work that is both technically impressive and personal to them.
 Yes, there’ll be green screens.
 Yes, there’ll be CGI.
 Yes, there is still time to apply.
 And no, there definitely won’t be any tyrannosaurus wrecks on our watch.

 With a shiny new course comes a sparkling new dBs Berlin tutor – or, in this case, image magician.
 Introducing Matthieu Schmit, producer come visual effects artist and supervisor.
 On the opening credits of his dBs Berlin story, we caught up with the professional think-outside-the-box-er for some quick-fire questions.

 “It will be intense, action-packed and full of fun.”

 Welcome!
 What are you going to be doing at dBs Berlin?

 We are going on a visual effects and animation adventure!
 We will be launching Visual Effects in HE Certificate and Bachelor courses.
 It will be intense, action-packed and full of fun.